eleven-lab/laravel-geo/README.md

 ### Quick Documentation

 ##### Create table with spatial references
-Inside migrations you can use those methods:
+To add a geospatial field to your migration you can use these methods:
 - point, multipoint linestring, multilinestring, polygon, multipolygon, geometrycollection

-Let's see an example (NB: the schema is over-semplified)
+Example (NB: the schema is over-semplified):
 ```
 Schema::create('nations', function (Blueprint $table) {
     $table->increments('id');